Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Where to Find the Override

-The Email Notifications section appears in the Create Certificate and Edit Certificate dialogs — but only when the certificate has a Recipient Email filled in.
+The Email Notifications section appears in the Add Credential and Edit dialogs — but only when the credential has a Recipient Email filled in.

 The Three States